 Are you just getting started homeschooling or are considering it as an option and want to know what homeschool supplies you need to get started?

-After 4 1/2 years of homeschooling, I’ve realized that you don’t need as much as you think.
+After homeschooling for a number of years, I’ve realized that you don’t need as much as you think.
 In fact, it’s easier to just start with the basics, and then buy more things later, after you get into a routine and feel certain you will continue using the curriculum you picked.

-You’ll also want a chance to first look over the curriculum and schedule to determine which projects you think you will and won’t be doing.
-One of the mistakes I made early on was to buy everything that’s recommended as a supplement to the curriculum.
+You’ll also want a chance to first look over the curriculum and schedule to determine which projects you think you will (and won’t) be doing.
+One of the mistakes I made early on was to buy everything that’s recommended and then have extras we didn’t actually need.

 So, what are the basics?

 Here is a list of the essential homeschool supplies to get you started:

 This post contains affiliate links.
 For more information, please see my disclosure policy.